AlexWidman/widma-DM1595-JS/README.md

 The tests are provided for your convenience.
 Passing the tests is only the first step of passing the lab.
 You must be able to explain your code and the code may still be problematic in other ways that are not covered by the tests.
 We may also add more tests that check the above application logic rules.

+Hint: work in the order required by the tests!
+They are designed in increasing complexity order

 For troubleshooting, make sure to use the browser developer tools, which you can access by pressing F12 or Ctrl-Shift-i.
 Set a breakpoint at or before the line of code that fails.

 ## Setting up/git